hongshibao/tg-web-app-platform-modifier/README.md

 Another way to solve the User-Agent issue is to install Chrome User-Agent related extensions, e.g. [User-Agent Switcher and Manager](https://chromewebstore.google.com/detail/user-agent-switcher-and-m/bhchdcejhohfmigjafbampogmaanbfkg), and then config them to use Android related User-Agent:

 <img src="./chrome-user-agent-switcher.png" width="800">

+The Javascript code is mainly from [vherasymenk0/telegram_webApp_platform_modifier](https://github.com/vherasymenk0/telegram_webApp_platform_modifier) repo.
+Thanks for the author.